-One class of proteins was at the heart of nearly $100 billion worth oncology M&A over the past decade, according to a new report.
+One class of proteins was at the heart of nearly $100 billion worth of oncology M&A over the past decade, according to a new report.

 They're called kinases, and their job is to tack phosphate groups onto various molecules.
 Like a switch, the reaction can make the receiving molecule more or less active.
 Kinases therefore play an important role in cell signaling, yet research has shown they can also facilitate cancer growth.